Exclusion Of Liability: Assumption of Risks

 Tree wells are a common and dangerous hazard in deep snow.

-You can find information that applies to all our tree skiing terrain in bounds http://www.deepsnowsafety.org/ . website that is very informative in regards to tree wells, as well as tree well safety and accident prevention around tree
+You can find information that applies to all our tree skiing terrain in bounds http://www.deepsnowsafety.org/ . and the https://skisafety.ca/ websites are very informative in regards to tree wells, as well as tree well safety and accident prevention around tree

 Note: Strongly recommend that all guests who choose to ski/ride in the trees, do so with a friend, stay within visual and voice contact and carry a whistle for your own safety.